Facilities and Activities

 Brushy Creek is a no wake lake, meaning that the maximum speed allowed on the lake is well below the speed needed for skiing, tubing or wakeboarding.

 Swimming is allowed in the designated beach area only.
 A large sandy beach is located on the west side of the lake.

 Beach Monitoring Results

 With approximately 45 miles of multi-use trails, there are trail activities for everyone including horseback riding, hiking, snowmobiling, cross country skiing, and mountain biking.
 Mountain biking is allowed on all multiple use trails.
-A map of these trails is on display at the information kiosks located in the equestrian campgrounds.
+A map of these trails is on display at the information kiosks located in all the campgrounds, the south day-use area, and the park office.
 When using the multi-use trail system: